Chifez/Chifez/README.md

 ## experience level

-I am a frontend developer with 2 years of experience with approximately 1+ year of professional working experience.
+I am a frontend developer with 3+ years of experience.
 I am currently transitioning into mobile development using react native,a cross platform mobile development framework. i have worked at various capacities with both frontend and backend language with a major focus on frontend.I have collaborated on a couple of projects as a frontend engineer with teams of developers and designers and i have some personal projects of my own (most are unfinished 😂)